-Me: That’s right.
-So Little Britain got it wrong.
-Which brings us seamlessly back to Tom Baker.
+Me: That’s right, which means Little Britain got it wrong, which brings us seamlessly back to Tom Baker.

 As Winters, Jellicoe and Kettlewell wait for the world to end, Sue spots a fatal flaw in their plan.

 Sue: How are these three idiots going to repopulate the world after a nuclear war?
-Can you imagine it?
-No one is going to be truly happy in that triangle.
+No one will be happy in that triangle.

 Sue: How can you lose a bloody robot?
 How did it get back on its feet without the aid of a crane?

 Sue: Benton is acting his face off this week.
-Just look at him.
-Say what you like about Levene (whichever one it is, I really don’t care), he always gives it his all.
-Just look at him concentrating like mad in the background.
+Say what you like about Levene (whichever one it is, I don’t really care), but he always gives it his all.
+Look at him concentrating like mad in the background…

-The K1 robot proclaims that it will make more machines like itself.
+The robot wants to create more machines like itself.

 Sue: But with better wrists!
 And opposable thumbs!

-The Doctor believes that the robot is probably suffering from a suppressed Oedipus complex.
+The Doctor believes the robot is probably suffering from a suppressed Oedipus complex.

-Sue: That’s a bit heavy for a children’s television programme.
-I wonder how many children turned to their mothers at that point to ask them what an Oedipus complex was.
-Did you?
+Sue: That’s a bit heavy for a children’s programme.
+I wonder how many children turned to their mothers and asked them what an Oedipus complex was.
+Did you, Neil?

-Sue: I thought you said your memories of this story were foggy?
-You are probably suppressing it.
+Sue: You’re probably suppressing it.
+You said your memories of this story were foggy.

 Sue: What the hell?
 Since when did that gun make things bigger?
-Okay, I’m really confused now.
+Okay, now I’m really confused!

-The robot reaches for Sarah with its massive claw.
+The robot reaches for Sarah with its massive claws.

 Sue: It’s turned into Godzilla, now.